-Saint Louis University’s orthopaedics residency is a six-year, fully accredited training program consisting of five years of clinical instruction and one year of research that provides training in all areas of adult and pediatric orthopaedics.
+Saint Louis University’s orthopaedics residency is a five-year, fully accredited training program consisting of five years of clinical instruction that provides training in all areas of adult and pediatric orthopaedics.

-There are 30 residents in the program, five at each PGY year and five in the research year, which is positioned between the PGY-1 and PGY-2 years.
+There are 27 residents in the program.
+Five incoming PGY-1 residents are accepted each year.
 The PGY-1 year is an orthopaedic year which meets all current Accreditation Council for Graduate Medical Education (ACGME) and The American Board of Orthopaedic Surgery (ABOS) requirements, providing an excellent background in general surgery and the surgery subspecialties.

 The PGY-2 through PGY-5 years are spent solely within the Department of Orthopaedic Surgery with residents rotating through all the major subspecialties.
 As the years in training increase, so does the level of resident responsibility, culminating in a PGY-5 or Chief Resident year.
 Upon successful completion of the program, residents are eligible for board certification through the American Board of Orthopaedic Surgery.

 - SSM Health Cardinal Glennon Children's Hospital

 - SSM Health St. Mary’s Hospital